Tap vs. Filtered Water: Everything You Need to Know

 Reverse osmosis filters are the gold standard for water filtration.[20]
 They take just about everything damaging out of your water, and you only have to change them a couple times a year.

 The downside is that reverse osmosis wastes a lot of water.
 It pushes tap water through a filter and then stores the purified water in a reserve for you to drink.
 But as the reserve fills, pressure in the system increases, meaning less and less water makes it through the membrane, and instead gets diverted as waste water.
-Most reverse osmosis systems are about 25% efficient: you get 4 gallons of wastewater for every gallon of filtered water.
+Most reverse osmosis systems are around 20% efficient: you get 5 gallons of wastewater for every gallon of filtered water.[21]

 You may want to choose another option from this list if you live in a drought-prone place or are otherwise worried about wasting water.
-You can get an for $300-$400 with installation, or a whole-house reverse osmosis filter for ~$1500.
+You can get an under-sink reverse osmosis filter for less than $200 or a whole-house reverse osmosis filter for $2000-6,0000.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!